Alessandro-Dodon/pyvar/examples/README.md

 Uses simulation-based methods to model risk under different assumptions:
 - Parametric and non-parametric simulations
 - Applications to both equity-only and equity + options portfolios
-- Visualization of P&L distributions and tail events

 ---